Buy, Build, and Rehab with HDF

 - Construction Loans with terms up to two years

-- Bridge Loans (for committed projects with subsidy sources) with terms up to two years which bridge public subsidy sources and low-income housing tax credits
+- Bridge Loans (for committed projects with subsidy sources) with terms up to two years to bridge committed subsidy or permanent financing sources

 Prior to loan closing, competitive interest rates are set with amortization up to thirty years.
 All HDF Loans are First Mortgages, i.e. they are the primary lien on the property that secures the mortgage.